Best German City Names: 200+ Historic & Imaginary Ideas

 Bottrop

-Ruhr mining city where collieries once employed tens of thousands, now transforming former industrial sites into cultural venues
+Ruhr mining city where collieries once employed tens of thousands and former industrial sites now host cultural venues

 Halle